 7. Zip lining

+If you’re feeling that you have too much choice about what to see in Whistler, why not try to see as much as you can from above!
 Sean from Tourism Whistler also recommends zip lining through the ancient cedar forest canopies of Whistler as the ideal outdoor activity for any holiday.
-Ziptrek in Whistler launches from right above Whistler Village and offers the highest, longest and most zip lines in the area.
+Ziptrek in Whistler launches from right above Whistler Village, and offers the highest, longest and most ziplines in the area.
 Not only does ziplining get your heart pounding, it also provides incredible views of Whistler, with many tours available.
-Soar over a true old-growth temperate rainforest; on suspension bridges, treetop observation platforms, ground based trails and zip lines you’ll see Whistler from angles you never imagined!
+Soar over a true old-growth temperate rainforest; on suspension bridges, treetop observation platforms, ground based trails and ziplines – you’ll see Whistler from angles you never imagined!

 8. The River of Golden Dreams